braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/push/creating_a_push_message.md

 With this configuration, don't include any filters in the **Target Users** step that limit the audience to a single channel (e.g., `Push Enabled = True` or `Email Subscription = Opted-In`).
 {% endalert %}

-## Step 5: Choose conversion events
+#### Choose conversion events

-Braze allows you to track whether users perform specific actions (Conversion Events) after receiving a campaign.
-You can specify any of the following actions as a "Conversion Event":

-- Opens App
-- Makes Purchase
-  - This can be a generic purchase or a specific item
-- Performs specific custom event

-You have the option of allowing a conversion event within a time frame that is relevant for your campaign.
-The conversion window for a conversion event can range from 5 minutes to 30 days.
-The event will count as a conversion if it takes place during the specified time.
+Braze allows you to track how often users perform specific actions, [conversion events]({{site.baseurl}}/user_guide/engagement_tools/campaigns/building_campaigns/conversion_events/), after receiving a campaign.
+You have the option of allowing up to a 30-day window during which a conversion will be counted if the user takes the specified action.

-![Conversion Event][15]
+{% endtab %}

+{% tab Canvas %}

+If you haven't done so already, complete the remaining sections of your Canvas step.
+For further details on how build out the rest of your Canvas, implement multivariate testing and Intelligent Selection, and more, refer to the [Build your Canvas]({{site.baseurl}}/user_guide/engagement_tools/canvas/create_a_canvas/create_a_canvas/#step-3-build-your-canvas) step of our Canvas documentation.

+{% endtab %}
+{% endtabs %}

 ## Step 6: Review and deploy {#review-and-deploy-push}

-The final page will give you a summary of the campaign you've just designed.
-Clicking **Launch Campaign** will enable it to send.
-Confirm all the relevant details and watch the data roll in!
+After you’ve finished building the last of your campaign or Canvas, review its details, For campaigns, the final page will give you a summary of the campaign you've just designed.
+Confirm all the relevant details, make sure you've tested your message, then send it and watch the data roll in!

-![Confirmation Page][5]

-## Results data {#results-data-push}

-Braze will show you the number of messages sent and opened over time for each push campaign you deploy, as shown below:

-![Results][6]
+Next, check out [Push reporting]({{site.baseurl}}/user_guide/message_building_by_channel/push/push_reporting/) to learn how you can access the results of your push campaign.
 For push notifications, you'll be able to view statistics for the number of messages sent, delivered, bounced, opened, and directly opened.

 [1]: {% image_buster /assets/img_archive/new_campaign_push.png %}
 [2]: {% image_buster /assets/img_archive/push_1.png %}